-- Pass the Qualifying Exam for the Ph.D. and complete all course requirements for the Masters degree Plan I. - At the time of Advancement to Candidacy for the Ph.D., indicate on the form the intent to receive the master's degree. - Apply for graduation for the master's degree with the Registrar's office once the Advancement to Candidacy for the Ph.D. has been processed.
+- Pass the Qualifying Exam for the Ph.D. and complete all course requirements for the Master's degree Plan I. - At the time of Advancement to Candidacy for the Ph.D., indicate on the form the intent to receive the master's degree. - Apply for graduation for the Master's Degree (Plan II, unless the proposal for the Qualifying Exam was submitted as a Master's Thesis that could be published, in which case the degree would be Plan I) with the Registrar's office once the Advancement to Candidacy for the Ph.D. has been processed.

-8) Qualifying Examination Requirements
+3.8 Qualifying Examination Requirements